Grails-Plugin-Consortium/grails-cxf-client/README.md

                 clientInterface = [package and name of wsdl2java -client generated port interface class] serviceEndpointAddress = [url for the service]
-                secured = [true or false] //optional - defaults to false username = [username] //optional - used when secured is true - currently wss4j interceptor password = [password] //optional - used when secured is true - currently wss4j interceptor securityInterceptor = [text name of custom bean to use] //optional - defaults to wss4j interceptor
+                secured = [true or false] //optional - defaults to false allowChunking = [true or false] //optional - defaults to false httpClientPolicy = [text name of custom bean to use] //optional - defaults to null username = [username] //optional - used when secured is true - currently wss4j interceptor password = [password] //optional - used when secured is true - currently wss4j interceptor securityInterceptor = [text name of custom bean to use] //optional - defaults to wss4j interceptor